Why Choose Us

 You also have the option to appeal any current or historic motoring conviction that has resulted in tipping you over the 12 penalty points ‘totting up’ threshold.

-To either appeal a motoring conviction or to submit an exceptional hardship claim, then you should instruct the services of a motor defence solicitor as the earliest opportunity.
+To either appeal a motoring conviction or to submit an exceptional hardship claim, then you should instruct the services of a motor defence solicitor at the earliest opportunity.

 Caddick Davies is a firm of experienced motor defence solicitors specialising in representing drivers charged with motoring offences.

-The team works to give drivers the best chance of overturning the charges or fines made against them by establishing the facts to build a strong case against the charges or penalty issued, providing a defence counsel that can be relied on in court, and appealing previous convictions – if a defence can be made and you pleaded not guilty at the time of the original offence.
+Our team work to give drivers the best chance of overturning the charges or fines made against them by establishing the facts to build a strong case against the charges or penalty issued.
+We do this by providing a defence counsel that can be relied on in court and appealing previous convictions (if a defence can be made and you pleaded not guilty at the time of the original offence).

 _____________________________________________________________________